jazzband/django-auditlog/docs/source/installation.rst

 **Requirements**

-- Python 3.7 or higher
+- Python 3.8 or higher
-- Django 3.2 or higher
+- Django 3.2, 4.1 and 4.2

-Auditlog is currently tested with Python 3.7+ and Django 3.2 and 4.0.
+Auditlog is currently tested with Python 3.8+ and Django 3.2, 4.1 and 4.2.
 The latest test report can be found at https://github.com/jazzband/django-auditlog/actions.

 Adding Auditlog to your Django application